pelagios/recogito2-plugin-sdk/README.md

 ## Writing your own Plugin

-The Recogito plugin API is based on the Java Virtual Machine (JVM).
-Tools that are written in Java or any [JVM language](https://en.wikipedia.org/wiki/List_of_JVM_languages) can be turned into a Recogito plugin natively.
-The use of non-JVM programming languages (or external Web services) is also possible.
-However, you still need to provide a JVM wrapper that calls out to the external tool or service.
+Tools that are written in Java or any [JVM language](https://en.wikipedia.org/wiki/List_of_JVM_languages) can be turned into Recogito plugins natively (since the plugin API is JVM-based).
+The use of non-JVM programming languages or external Web services is also possible.
+However, you need to provide a JVM wrapper that calls out to the external tool or service.

 Simply provide a wrapper that implements the